 Source: Independent 2015

 What I have found with launching and running Wearth is that there are micro-trends within this larger picture.
 For instance, one of our most popular departments is our eco-friendly jewellery department.
 Here we partner with independent jewellery makers who make all of their jewellery in the UK using recycled silver.
 We believe that our jewellery is popular due to the recycled nature of our pieces, reducing the demand for newly mined silver which can be very unsustainable.
+Jewelry such as lab grown diamonds have been growing in popularity as consumers are learning about both the negative environmental and social impacts of mined diamonds.
 This is exemplifies how consumers are becoming more savvy and aware of the issues around what they might be buying.
 Looking to the future, I think as resources become more scarce and prices for new materials increase, it is likely that the demand for recycled goods will grow.

 One of the recycled silver necklaces available at our jewellery department.